DurandoAngiulo/facets-app/README.md

 ## 11-14-23 updates

--authentication up and running in basic form, see authcontext,js -protected routes also set up in basic form so users are gated from specific pages depending on their role and role -Upon autehntication if a user doesn't exist in the database they are created in it
+- authentication up and running in basic form, see authcontext,js
+- protected routes also set up in basic form so users are gated from specific pages depending on their role and role
+- Upon autehntication if a user doesn't exist in the database they are created in it
+- fixed deploys issue